splunk/observability-workshop/content/en/imt/gdi/nginx.md

 {{% /tab %}}
 {{< /tabs >}}

-Next we will deploy Locust[^2] which is an open-source tool used for creating a load test against NGINX:
+Next, we will deploy Locust[^2] which is an open-source tool used for creating a load test against NGINX:

 {{< tabs >}}
 {{% tab title="Kubectl Create Deployment" %}}